Minuscule 439: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and their τιτλοι (titles) at the top of the pages.
-There is also a division according to the Ammonian Sections, with references to the Eusebian Canons (written below Ammonian Section numbers).
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is also a division according to the smaller Ammonian Sections, with references to the Eusebian Canons written below the Ammonian section numbers (both early divisions of the Gospels into sections.).

-It contains the Epistula ad Carpianum, Eusebian Canon tables, tables of the κεφαλαια (tables of contents) before each Gospel, pictures (portraits of Evangelists), and subscriptions at the end of each Gospel.
+It contains the Epistle to Carpian, Eusebian Canon tables, with the tables of contents (also known as κεφαλαια / kephalaia) before each Gospel, pictures (portraits of Evangelists), and subscriptions at the end of each Gospel.

 Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Hermann von Soden classified it to the textual family K^{x}.
-Aland placed it in Category V.
+The Greek text is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+Textual critic Hermann von Soden classified it to the textual family K^{x}.

-According to the Claremont Profile Method it re presents the textual family K^{x} in Luke 1 and Luke 20, and belongs to the textual cluster 877.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual family K^{x} in Luke 1 and Luke 20, and belongs to the textual cluster 877.
 In Luke 10 no profile was made.

 History

-The manuscript was written by Nephon, a monk from Athos in April, 1159.
-It once belonged to Anthony Askew (1722–1774) (as codices 438 and 443).
-It was examined by Bloomfield.
-The manuscript was added to the list of New Testament manuscripts by Scholz (1794–1852).
+The manuscript was written by a monk named Nephon from Mount Athos in April, 1159.
+It once belonged to Anthony Askew (1722–1774), along with codices Minuscule 438 and 443.
+It was examined by scholar Samuel T. Bloomfield.
+The manuscript was added to the list of New Testament manuscripts by Johann M. A. Scholz (1794–1852).